lean-mind/savvily-book-converter-python/docs/table-of-contents.md

 ## Hyperlinks

-To add hyperlinks to table of content it is only needed to use this package.
+Add clickable links to the Table of Contents by simply including this package:

 ```latex
 \usepackage[hidelinks]{hyperref}